100 Notable alumni of

 -

-Lazar Kostić was a Serbian poet, prose writer, lawyer, aesthetician, journalist, publicist, and politician who is considered to be one of the greatest minds of Serbian literature.
+Lazar Kostić was a Serbian poet, prose writer, lawyer, aesthetician, journalist, publicist, and politician.
+He is considered to be one of the greatest minds of Serbian literature.
 Kostić wrote around 150 lyrics, 20 epic poems, three dramas, one monograph, several essays, short stories, and a number of articles.
 Kostić promoted the study of English literature and together with Jovan Andrejević-Joles was one of the first to begin the systematic translation of the works of William Shakespeare into the Serbian language.
 Kostić also wrote an introduction of Shakespeare's works to Serbian culture.

 -